lewis-creates/project-2-gamingquiz/README.md

 ![questions](assets/images/random1.png)
 ![questions](assets/images/random2.png)

-### Random Answer Order Generation
-*   The answers will appear in a random order for each question every time the quiz is attempted.
-This ensures the user does not just learn the sequence of answers.

-IMAGE OF RANDOM ANSWER EXAMPLES X2

 ## Features Left To Implement and Future Development
 ### Below are features that I would like to integrate into the project:
 *   Greater selection of questions and/or the use of an API to generate the questions.